Holometabolism: Larva

 The larval stage is variously adapted to gaining and accumulating the materials and energy necessary for growth and metamorphosis.
 Most holometabolous insects pass through several larval stages, or instars, as they grow and develop.
 The larva must moult to pass from each larval stage.
 These stages may look very similar and differ mostly in size, or may differ in many characteristics including, behavior, color, hairs, and spines, and even number of legs.
 Differences between larval stages are especially pronounced in insects with hypermetamorphosis.
-The final larval stage in some insects is called a prepupa.
-Prepupae do not feed, and become inactive.
 It is not uncommon that larval tissue that is broken down during metamorphosis increase in size by cell enlargement, while cells and tissues that will turn into imago grows by an increase in numbers.

+Prepupa

+Some insects, including species of Coleoptera, Diptera and Hymenoptera, have a prepupa stage after the larva stage and before the pupa stage.
+This is similar in shape to the larva and can still move around, but it does not feed.

+The flies of superfamily Hippoboscoidea are unusual in that a larva develops inside its mother and is born in the prepupa stage, whereupon it immediately progresses to the pupa stage.
+If looking at only the time spent outside the mother, then the first stage of the life cycle in Hippoboscoidea would be the prepupa.

 Pupa

-To enter the third stage of homometabolous development, the larva undergoes metamorphosis into a pupa.
+To enter the third stage of holometabolous development, the larva undergoes metamorphosis into a pupa.
 The pupa is a quiescent, non-feeding developmental stage.
 Most pupae move very little, although the pupae of some species, such as mosquitoes, are mobile.
 In preparation for pupation, the larvae of many species seek protected sites or construct a protective cocoon of silk or other material, such as its own accumulated feces.
 Some insects undergo diapause as pupa.
 In this stage, the insect's physiology and functional structure, both internal and external, change drastically.

 Pupae can be classified into three types: obtect, exarate, and coarctate.
 Obtect pupae are compact, with the legs and other appendages enclosed, such as a butterfly chrysalis.
 Exarate pupae have their legs and other appendages free and extended.
 Coarctate pupae develop inside the larval skin.